Jaguars in Brazil: The Oncafari ProjectStuart Whittington - Product & Marketing

 The Onçafari Jaguar Project is the first of its kind in Latin America.
-Set up five years ago by Mario, a former professional racing driver who fell in love with African safaris as a young child, it’s a non-profit organisation whose aim is to promote conservation through tourism and generate far-reaching associated benefits for the region.
-Being Brazilian and having a love of big cats, it made sense for Mario to bring the African safari concept to his native Brazil and the project’s main focus is on the habituation of jaguar (onça) in Brazil’s Pantanal
+Set up ten years ago by Mario, a former professional racing driver who fell in love with African safaris as a young child, it’s a non-profit organisation whose aim is to promote conservation through tourism, rewilding and research and generate far-reaching associated benefits for the region.
+Being Brazilian and having a love of big cats, it made sense for Mario to bring the African safari concept to his native Brazil and the project’s main focus is on the habituation of jaguar (onça) in Brazil’s Pantanal.

-And the relationship seems to be going well: there are now approximately 70 jaguars in the area and most of the Onçafari-tagged jaguars seem to stay within the property and the surrounding buffer zone.
+And the relationship seems to be going well: there are now approximately 70 jaguars in the area, they have registered more than 200 jaguars over the past 10 years and most of the Onçafari-tagged jaguars seem to stay within the property and the surrounding buffer zone.
 Every jaguar spotted is given a name and has its own unique story: Houdini, for example, always manages to escape the project’s traps and Guido The Surgeon is famed for his clinical kills.

-The project currently has 7-12 jaguars collared for radio tracking.
-The collars are self-releasing after a set period of time and seem to be working well.
+The project currently has 7 jaguars collared for radio tracking.
+The collars are self-releasing and are working well.
 Once set up, a satellite records the host’s location signal once per hour and the data is sent to Onçafari HQ every 24 hours so the team can get a good indication of the jaguar’s movements and habits .